malekhammoud/PCB-Business-Card/README.md

 ## 🛠 Overview

-Inspired by [Make your own PCB Hacker Card](https://github.com/hackclub/OnBoard), this business card:
+This business card:
 - Transmits a URL via NFC
 - Lights up using harvested energy from a phone

 ---

-## 🧰 Components Used
+## Components Used

 | Component                     | Description                                  |
 |------------------------------|----------------------------------------------|